acl-org/ACLPUB/anthology/README.md

   For larger conferences with multiple volumes, you may wish to choose short, informative names (e.g., "short" for short papers, "long" for long papers, "srw" for papers in a Student Research Workshop, etc.)

 For those using START, these should have been set by publications and book chairs (Publication Console -> ACLPUB -> CDROM).

+In addition, please ensure that the **chairs** lines are BibTeX-formatted names as above.
+If there are just two names, we can easily format it into BibTeX's "family name, given name" format.
+If there are more than three names (e.g., "Mohammad, Saif M."), please format this way yourself.
+Do not add affiliations as these are not used and they complicate parsing.

 **NOTE**: If you are wondering what happened to the `bib_url` field, it is no longer used.
   If it's present in START, you can ignore it.